-Information for patients
+Information for patients from the Oral and Maxillofacial Department

-The management of your head and neck cancer can involve an operation and/or radiotherapy and/or chemotherapy.
+The management of your head and neck cancer can involve an operation and / or radiotherapy and / or chemotherapy.
 The aims of these treatments are to cure or shrink your cancer.
 Unfortunately, the side effects of this treatment can have long-term effects on your face and mouth.
 This leaflet will provide you with information about what side effects you may have in the short- and long-term.